 - Sue to one of the contestants: “When you were foraging in the hedgerows, did you eat any weird mushrooms that may have inspired this bake?”

 - Mel: “That oven’s doing lovely things to your hair, Marie.
 It’s like being at a Rod Stewart gig.”

-- Sue on the crème brûlée round: “Finally, a signature challenge where it’s OK to burn the living hell out of something.”
+- Sue, on the crème brûlée round: “Finally, a signature challenge where it’s OK to burn the living hell out of something.”

-- Sandy on her crème brûlée: “The wobble should be like me backside.”
+- Sandy, on her crème brûlée: “The wobble should be like me backside.”

-- Sue on crème brûlées: “What wobble are you looking for?
+- Sue, on crème brûlées: “What wobble are you looking for?
 A Kim Kardashian?
 A Jessica Rabbit?”

-But I’m getting off topic.
+But I’m getting off-topic.
 After all, this is a content management blog.

 The third thing that intrigues me about the show is the use and interpretation of language.
-Theoretically, we're talking about a common language between my British colleagues and me, but one with frequent gaps of meaning that constantly illustrate why this task of assigning meaning to the content and context of documents is so vexing.
+Theoretically, we're talking about a common language between my British colleagues and me, but one with frequent gaps of meaning that constantly illustrates why this task of assigning meaning to the content and context of documents is so vexing.